cmiles/PiSlicedDayPhotos/README.md

   - Dirty UV lens filters: With these in an exposed outdoor location I anticipated the outside of the filters getting dirty - but I didn't realize how dirty the inside would get.
 In my initial setup I hot glued UV filters to the enclosures to weatherproof the camera opening - this worked well overall but there is no easy way to clean the inside of the filter or the lens of the Camera Module.
 I have now updated my enclosures with an [inexpensive 58-55mm Step-Down Ring](https://www.bhphotovideo.com/c/product/809694-REG/Sensei_sdr5855_58_55mm_Step_Down_Ring.html) hot glued to the enclosure for the UV filter to screw into.
 This is an improvement, but I do wonder whether after 6-12 months of sitting outside unattended whether the UV filter will still be easily removable.
   - File Names: My Pis have run long enough for the sun at sunset to make a full trip south to north.
 When I went to process some of the photos I realized that there were some good details - the date and time was available directly in the file name and I had used the PhotoNamePostfix setting to identify the different cameras in the file names.
 But because the sunset/sunrise times are constantly changing it was more difficult than it should have been to filter the files for sunset/sunrise/slice...
 The Program has been updated so that file names now include some schedule information that should make this easier.
   - It is my fault for not being more careful but I cracked a microsd trying to get it out of the longest lived Pi - I'm not sure if it was the temperature and outside conditions but all of the microsds were more difficult to remove than I am used to.
 I don't see a sea of postings about this online so maybe just carelessness and bad luck, but I'm not sure how many Pis sit outside in the Arizona summer?
-  - I'm experimenting running one of my cameras via a [Pi Camera HDMI Cable Extension from Petit Studio on Tindie](https://www.tindie.com/products/freto/pi-camera-hdmi-cable-extension/) - working so far but only very short term so far.

 ### Backstory

 For a number of years my wife and I used a previous (now-archived) project - [cmiles/PiDropLapse](https://github.com/cmiles/PiDropLapse/tree/main) - and a [Raspberry Pi 4 Model B](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/) to take periodic photographs and sensor readings to monitor an area inside our house.

-Since moving to a more rural property several years ago I wanted to do a similar project but outside and solar powered.
-Raspberry Pi shortages around the time we moved, never quite finding an in-stock dedicated Pi solar setup that I loved and other house projects delayed the idea...
-Until 2023 when we installed a small offgrid solar system near our parking area.
-The main purpose of the solar system is to power the rodent deterrent lights for our trucks - but it has more than enough power to also power several Pis for photo purposes!
+Since moving to a more rural property I have wanted to do a similar project but outside and solar powered - Raspberry Pi shortages, never quite finding an in-stock dedicated Pi solar setup that I loved and other house projects delayed that idea...

+Recently we installed a 12V/200aH solar system near our parking area.
+The main purpose of this system is to power the rodent deterrent lights for our trucks - but luckily it has more than enough power to also power several Pis for photo purposes!

 ![EnclosureExample](PiSlicedDayMedia/PiSlicedDayPhotos-MostlyRecycledCameraEnclosure.jpg "The Pis I am currently housing are in simple enclosures built from spare/scrap wood, deck paint we already had and a Tiffen 55mm UV Protector Filter.")